In March 2021, this chapter was reviewed and updated and should be re-read.

 As soon as a girl is identified as at risk of Female Genital Mutilation, information should be shared with other agencies (in accordance with local information sharing protocols and Information Sharing Advice for Practitioners Providing Safeguarding Services to Children, Young People, Parents and Carers - DfE.
 If a professional is unsure whether the level of risk requires Referral to Children's Social Care at this point, they should discuss their concerns with the named/designated safeguarding lead in their organisation.
 All concerns identified and actions agreed should be noted in the child's record.

-Professionals must take into consideration that by alerting the girl’s family to any concerns about Female Genital Mutilation they may place her at increased risk of harm and professionals should therefore take sufficient steps to minimise this risk.
+Professionals must take into consideration that by alerting the girl's family to any concerns about FGM they may place her at increased risk of harm and professionals should therefore take sufficient steps to minimise this risk (for example the use of an FGM Protection Order).

 The level of safeguarding intervention needed will depend on how imminent the risk of harm is.
 An appropriate course of action should be decided on a case-by-case basis, following a risk assessment, with expert input from all relevant agencies.
 A victim centred approach should be taken, based on a clear understanding of the needs and views of the child.